 - Pay close attention to your billing cycles.
 Follow up with creditors if bills do not arrive on time.

-- Give your social security number only when absolutely necessary.
+- Give your Social Security number only when absolutely necessary.
 Ask to use other types of identifiers when possible.

 - Minimize the identification information and the number of cards you carry to what you actually need.
-If your ID or credit cards are lost or stolen, notify the creditors by phone immediately, and call the credit bureaus to ask that a "fraud alert" be placed in your file.
+If your identity or credit cards are lost or stolen, notify the creditors by phone immediately, and call the credit bureaus to ask that a "fraud alert" be placed in your file.

 - Order a copy of your credit report from the three credit reporting agencies every year.
 Make sure it's accurate and includes only those activities you've authorized.

-- Keep items with personal information in a safe place; tear them up or shred when you don't need them anymore.
+- Keep items with personal information in a safe place; tear them up or shred them when you don't need them anymore.
 Make sure charge receipts, copies of credit applications, insurance forms, bank checks and statements, expired charge cards, and credit offers you get in the mail are disposed of appropriately.
 Consider purchasing a shredder.

 If You're a Victim of Identity Theft